“You must be the change you hope to see in the world.” – Gandhi

 By extrapolating what is already known, it’s possible to link dopamine to heroin, cocaine, sex, food, money, religion, power/fear, acceptance/approval/attention, esteem/status and every other addiction.

 As simplistic as it might sound, fostering positive change starts with understanding and accepting that lying, cheating, stealing, and killing are symptoms of addictions.
-When that happens, liars, cheaters, thieves, and killers will be stripped of the unfair advantages that have helped inferior addicts get away with mayhem, nonsense, and murder since the dawn of mankind.
+When that happens, liars, cheaters, thieves, and killers will be stripped of the unfair advantages that have benefited addicts since the dawn of humankind.